Sugar Free Queenketo Ice Mountain: looks complicated but it’s actually quite simple.

 - incorporate egg yolks into melted chocolate, then stir in whipped cream, followed by whisked egg whites.

-- line a 1.5L glass bowl or pudding mould with cling film, allowing for a generous overlap on opposite sides.
+- line a 1.5L glass bowl or pudding mould with cling film, allowing for a generous overlap on all sides.

 - line the bowl with sponge strips and any broken pieces, ensuring all spaces are filled.